XaviFast05/Pinball-Game/README.md

 ## CONTROLS
 W - Charge Ball
-AD - Move Levers
+AD - Move Flippers

 ## DEBUG MODE
 F1 - Collisions
-1 - Spawn Ball
+1 - Spawn Ball in the position of the cursor
+2 - Die
 3 - Add points to Score